 The amount of the discount varies considerably by company but ranges on average from 3-10%.
 Usually, these companies will require proof of employment, such as a membership to IAFF or other specified documentation.
 Moreover, it is not guaranteed your insurance company will offer profession-specific discounts as car insurance is regulated at a state level.

 *California Casualty offers some unique coverage options specific to the women and men who fall in the line of duty.
 According to their Fallen Officer/Fallen Hero Survivor Benefit, your premium for the remaining year and one-year following will be waived if your spouse/partner falls in the line of duty.
-As we stated above, there are some states (Texas, Georgia, Montana, New Hampshire, and Tennessee) that do not participate in this program.
+Some states (Texas, Georgia, Montana, New Hampshire, and Tennessee) do not participate in this program.

 We get it.
 You can't rely only on your profession to provide a discount.
 Let’s explore alternative ways to save.

 By paying smart we are referring to how you pay your insurance bill.
 Insurance companies tend to charge drivers more for auto insurance if you pay with a credit or debit card.
 While it depends on the company, this service fee can be between $2-3 per month!
 You can avoid this unnecessary processing fee by syncing your bank account directly with your insurance company.
 This discount is known as an EFT discount.

 Another way to save is what is called paid in full discount.
 Basically, if you pay all of your premium up front, your insurance company will reduce the price of said premium.
 They offer this discount for a few reasons.
 One, they get all their money up front and most companies (like people) really enjoy that large cash flow in.
 The next is the lack of processing fees, because you pay all your premium up front.